FLYBOARD WORLD CUP

 Welcome to our Flyboard World Cup information page

 H2RO Magazine provides comprehensive coverage of the Flyboard World Cup and other Pro Flyboarding events from around the world.
-We were in Doha, Qatar in 2013, Dubai in 2014 and 2015 and now prepare for the 2016 competition in Naples, Florida.
-On this page you will find a bit of history about the Flyboard World Cup and we will also link you to our official event pages for each of the previous years.
+We were in Doha, Qatar in 2013, Dubai in 2014 and 2015, Naples in 2016 and at the 2017 competition in Cavalaire-Sur-Mer, France.
+On this page you will find a bit of history about the Flyboard World Cup and links to our official event pages for each of our Flyboard World Championship pages.

 Flyboard World Cup 2017

 Flyboard® World Championship – June 9, 10 and 11, 2017

 DAMONE RIPPY wins his first Flyboard World Championship.
 One of the most emulated and influential Hydroflight athletes in the world, Damone Rippy can finally call himself the Flyboard World Champion.
 He’s been on almost every conceivable Flyboard competition podium over his career but it took five years to achieve this World Cup title.

 Click here to visit our official Flyboard World Cup 2017 page.